Who won at the box office this weekend? The Reynolds-Lively household

 Reynolds and Lively occasionally played up the convergence of their movies.
 Earlier this week, Reynolds posted a video of himself posing junket questions to Sklenar.
 The timing paid off especially for Lively, whose film doubled earlier opening-weekend forecasts.

-Neon's "Cuckoo," a German Alps-set horror film by filmmaker Tilman Singer, opened with $3 million on 1,503 screen.
+Neon's "Cuckoo," a German Alps-set horror film by filmmaker Tilman Singer, opened with $3 million on 1,503 screens.
 It stars Hunter Schafer and Dan Stevens.

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to Comscore.
 Final domestic figures will be released Monday.